 - Not be claimed as a dependent on someone else’s tax return

-- Have a valid Social Security Number (SSN).
-Learn more about options if you don't have an SSN
+- Have a valid Social Security Number (SSN)

-If you qualify, your Economic Impact Payment amount will be based on:
+The amount you receive will be based on:

 - Your adjusted gross income